escotoj/React-Portfolio/README.md

 ### TODO

-WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field
-THEN I receive a notification if I have entered an invalid email address

 - form input must show alert when nothing entered and proper email must be required, make it send you an email.
 - aboutme - needs a avatar photo and background info
 - mobile responsive navbar and projects